 If you want to change the current sound input default device to microphone, right-click on Microphone and select Set Default Device.
-Step 4:

-To raise the recording and playback volume for the microphone, click the Microphone Boost icon 📳 on the right of the Recording Volume slider and set the Microphone Boost level.
+To raise the recording and playback volume for the microphone, click the Microphone Boost icon when the right of the Recording Volume slider and set the Microphone Boost level.